paploo/KerbalLaunch/README.txt

 It is also planned to be able to run a flight program and output a CSV file of its simulated trajectory for further analysis.

+Rough benchmarks on 2.8 GHz Intel Core Duo give about 2 million ticks/second on a single thread.

 DESIGN

 The program can be divided up into the simulation of a physical system, and the